Amazon Reigns Google Searches

 How it is related to retailers is a question worth asking.
 Amazon is increasing its visibility by dominating the Google search result at the cost of retailers.
 The retailers however still have options to compete.

-The appearance of images is about 44% where Amazon is on top in organic searches.
+The appearance of images is about 44% whereas Amazon is on top in organic searches.
 These image boxes show multiple images.
 The analysis shows that there are normally 11.8 images in a box.
-The percentage of Amazon provided images is about 23.4 percent.
+The percentage of Amazon-provided images is about 23.4 percent.
 It is almost a quarter of all images.
-The remaining three-quarters space is available for retailers to use.
-What to do is to choose the best quality SEO optimized images with relevant keywords and appropriate alt tags.
+The remaining three-quarters of the space is available for retailers to use.
+What to do is choose the best quality SEO-optimized images with relevant keywords and appropriate alt tags.